Refinance

 1. HELOC rates are usually variable

 A fixed mortgage payment is predictable.
 A HELOC usually isn't.
-If rates rise, the cost of carrying that balance rises too.
-That can wipe out part of the benefit or all of it.
+If rates rise, the cost of carrying that balance rises too -- that can wipe out part or all of the benefit.

 2. Cash flow has to stay strong

-This strategy can fall apart fast if income drops, commissions slow down, overtime disappears, or expenses jump.
+This strategy falls apart fast if income drops, commissions slow down, or expenses jump.
 One rough stretch can leave you with both a mortgage payment and a HELOC balance that isn't shrinking.

 3. It adds complexity